joshua-d/neural-env-cpp/README.md

 # neural-env-cpp
-A C++ module for creating neural networks and conducting NEAT machine learning.
+A C++ module for creating neural networks and conducting machine learning using NEAT.